gilct/deep-learning-project/README.md

 # Deep Learning Project

-Repository for the project of EE-559 Deep Learning
+Repository for the project of EE-559 Deep Learning.

 ## Authors
 - Ali Benabdallah